Adellis95/Project-1/Read Me.md

 # Table of Contents
 1. Main Page
-- This is the first page of the application that starts the journey for the user.
+- This is the first page of the application
+- This page allows the user to start the journey by clicking the button.
 2. Second Page - Sixth Page
 - Through out these pages are the the various worlds that the user are traveling through.
+- On these pages are different character cards that have advice on the back of their card.
 3. End Page/Story Page
 - This is the seventh page of the application, that shows the end of the journey.
 This page gives the user a story to end the journey and gives the user an option to start the adventure over again.